programming

 Living with Values would soon be transformed into what it is known as today, Leading with Values®.
 The launch of Leading with Values in 2003 included focused efforts on organizational knowledge, good citizenship, intellectual development and leadership development.
 At its beginning, it was a four-year program that’s two key components were the New Member Program and Pi Phi for Life.

-At least once a month, a chapter meeting is dedicated to a chapter-wide Leading with Values seminar.
-This seminar is intended for the development of the individual member.
-Leading with Values programs may range anywhere from 20 to 90 minutes and are facilitated by a chapter member.
+Today, chapters are encouraged to facilitate Leading with Values seminars relevant to their unique needs.
+These seminars are intended for the development of the individual member and cover topic areas such as life skills, community engagement, navigating bias and more.
+Leading with Values programs may range anywhere from 20 to 40 minutes and are typically facilitated by a chapter member.

-From 2014–2015 the components of Leading with Values continued to grow and develop.
+From 2014–2015, the components of Leading with Values continued to grow and develop.
 In 2014, the New Member Education Program was revised to incorporate a blended learning approach and utilize Pi Beta Phi’s Online Learning Center as well as in-person New Member meetings.
+The online courses are designed to teach the members factual information about the Fraternity and their obligations, while the in-person meetings connect that information with their specific chapter and provide bonding opportunities for their New Member class.
 The program is centered around the core values of the organization, obligations of membership and sisterhood.
-The program combines seven online courses with seven in person New Member meetings.
-The online courses are designed to teach the members factual information about the fraternity and their obligations, while the in person meetings connect that information with their specific chapter and provide bonding opportunities for their New Member class.

 In 2015, senior programming, Pi Phi for Life, was revamped.
 The core component of Pi Phi for Life is three Signature Workshops that members experience during their final semesters as a collegian.
 These workshops replace a regular chapter meeting and provide space for members of the class to reflect on their Pi Phi experiences, their lasting legacy and giving and serving as an alumna.
-The workshops are delivered by the Senior Member Coordinator, an elected chapter officer.
+The workshops are delivered by the Director Lifelong Membership, an elected chapter officer.
 Each workshop is accompanied by a special video message from Pi Phi alumnae.

-Also in 2015, Pi Beta Phi’s Risk Prevention Programming Critical Conversations® was launched.
-Critical Conversations supports the Fraternity's member development program.
-Components of Critical Conversations focus on educating members on how to cultivate an awareness around health and safety topics and have difficult conversations about accountability.
-Critical Conversations is a comprehensive approach addressing topics such as alcohol and other substances, mental health, sexual assault, bullying, personal safety and other prevention education topics while integrating Pi Phi values.
-This program offers a wide variety of tools and resources to address the unique needs of members and their support systems to engage them in the prevention-education process.
+Also in 2015, Pi Beta Phi’s risk prevention education programming Critical Conversations® was launched.
+Its comprehensive approach educates members on topics such as alcohol and other substance use, mental health, sexual assault, bullying, personal safety, accountability and more while integrating Pi Phi values.
+The program offers a wide variety of tools and resources, addressing the unique needs of our members and their support systems and engaging them in the prevention-education process.

-Critical Conversations programs include a Speaker Series, webisodes shared at chapter meetings, Alumnae Advisory Committee topic briefs, New Member Education and GreekLifeEdu.
-Through engagement in Critical Conversations members will become:
+Critical Conversations programming include a Speaker Series, webisodes shared at chapter meetings, Alumnae Advisory Committee (AAC) topic briefs, New Member Education and CommunityEdu.
+Through engagement in Critical Conversations, members will become:

 • More informed on the threats and consequences associated with risky behaviors.